-- Ensure this policy is implemented. - Monitor, analyse and report on trends of attendance. - Ensure all students have access to high quality education. - Ensure that the promotion and rewarding of good attendance is a key priority.
+- At Cygnet schools the headteacher is the attendance champion - The Attendance Champion for Forestwood School is Wendy Webster (wendywebster@cygnethealth.co.uk) - Ensure this policy is implemented. - Monitor, analyse and report on trends of attendance. - Ensure all students have access to high quality education. - Ensure that the promotion and rewarding of good attendance is a key priority. - Lead discussions with the MDT, Local Authority, Parents/carers to address attendance issues in school.

-Lead Headteacher for Behaviour and Attitudes
+Lead Headteacher for Behaviour and Attitudes (Senior Attendance Champion)

-- Drive high standards of attendance across the group of schools to support academic and personal development. - Stay up-to-date with any new guidance, legislation, and best practice in regards attendance in schools. - Make recommendations in regards policy/policy updates, to the head of education.
+- The Senior Attendance Champion for Cygnet Schools is Katy Edmondson (KatyEdmondson@cygnethealth.co.uk) - Drive high standards of attendance across the group of schools to support academic and personal development. - Stay up-to-date with any new guidance, legislation, and best practice in regards attendance in schools. - Make recommendations in regards policy/policy updates, to the head of education. - set a clear vision for improving and maintaining good attendance, establish and maintain effective systems for tackling absence and make sure they are followed by all staff and have a strong grasp of absence data to focus the collective efforts of the schools.